criptik/BBOalert-scripts/alertTester.Readme.md

    So if SetOptions is not used or if SetOptions is used without any fields, the "Startup Option Config" is what is enabled.

-   Two adjacent SetOptions command lines are treated the same as if all the options were on a single SetOptions command line.
+   To help with setting many options, multiple adjacent SetOptions command lines are treated the same as if all the options were on a single SetOptions command line.

 ## Reporting Results
 runTests produces a summary line of successes and failures in the